sdilts/cl-bindgen/README.md

 cl-bindgen uses a set of classes called manglers to translate C names so that they follow lisp naming conventions.
-Each mangler class provides one or more tranformations to a symbol.
+Each mangler class provides one or more transformations to a symbol.
 For example, the `UnderscoreMangler` class converts underscores (`_`) into dashes (`-`).
 A series of manglers are applied to each C name to make it follow lisp naming conventions.